for-the-kidz/diccionario/ts/README.md

 ## Typescript Instructions

+Run `npm install --save-dev` within the `ts` directory to install dependencies.

-From the root of this repo run:
+Then, from the root of this repo run:

 ```sh
 docker build -f ts/Dockerfile -t diccionario .